 Federal Direct Unsubsidized Loan - Federal Direct Unsubsidized Loans are available to undergraduate and graduate students.
 The annual loan limit is \$2.000 for dependent undergrad students, \$6,000 for independent undergrad students, and \$20,500 for graduate/professional students.
 If you are a dependent student whose parents are ineligible for a Direct PLUS Loan, you may be able to receive additional Direct Unsubsidized Loan funds.
-Other limits also apply to the annual and total amounts you may be eligible to receive each academic year.
+Other limits also apply to the annual and total amounts you may receive.
+Your school determines the actual loan amount you may be eligible to receive each academic year.